Teaching Models to Teach Themselves: Reasoning at the Edge of Learnability: Discussion and Conclusions

 \section{Discussion and Conclusions}

 \textbf{Breaking the sparse-reward plateau in RL fine-tuning.} Our work establishes a way to kickstart RL fine-tuning when the initial success rate is too low to collect RLVR signal.
-Generating question-answer pairs (even if not correct) and training on those, with the right meta-RL self-play loop, can be enough to provide nonzero signal on the original hard problems.
-Contrary to learnability approaches that rely on pure internal rewards, as is the case in prior LLM self-play approaches, here the signal is ultimately grounded in measuring improvement on the original problems.
-A central contribution of our work is that we show how to make this grounded bilevel meta-RL loop work in practice.
+Generating and training on question-answer pairs (even if not correct), with the right meta-RL self-play loop, can be enough to provide nonzero signal on the original hard problems.
+Our setup shows that \textit{generating stepping-stone questions to solve a problem does not require the preexisting ability to solve that problem}, and that \textit{meta-RL sharpens this latent ability in the pretraining distribution}.
+A central contribution is that we show how to make this grounded bilevel meta-RL loop work in practice.
 The gap in performance shows the importance of this point.

-More importantly, our setup shows that \textit{generating stepping-stone questions to solve a problem does not require the preexisting ability to solve that problem}, and that \textit{meta-RL sharpens this latent ability in the pretraining distribution}.
-This intuition lies at the core of the self-play idea, although we show that it is crucial to go beyond pure curiosity by grounding the process in actual performance.
+\textbf{Grounded rewards mitigate self-play collapse.} The intuition of a gap between the abilities to generate and solve problems lies at the core of self-play.
+However, we show that it is crucial to go beyond pure curiosity by grounding in actual performance.
+Prior LLM self-play approaches use purely intrinsic rewards, such as learnability and self-consistency, to train the teacher.
+We find, however, that these objectives are prone to reward hacking, diversity collapse, and instability across seeds because they are decoupled from task performance.
+Grounding the teacher reward in measured student progress on real problems prevents teacher degeneration and preserves diversity.